daronphang/coding_resources/docker/linux.md

 Both Debian and Ubuntu use APT package management system and DEB packages for manual installation.
 Desktop environment is GNOME.

+## Bash vs Terminal:
+Bash is both a shell and scripting language used to interact with OS (similar to PowerShell).
+Comes with SSH command by default.
+Terminal is an emulator window that runs shell by default i.e. terminal sends user input to shell program which will then generate output and passes back to terminal.
+Can run bash inside a terminal i.e. shell running another.
+Examples of Shell include bash, fish, zsh, PowerShell, cmd, pwsh, etc.

 ## Remote Computing:
 MobaXterm provides toolbox for remote computing (SSH, X11, RDP, VNC, FTP, MOSH) and Unix commands on Windows.